When deciding which infant care centre is appropriate for your family, consider these 3 E’s.

 How You Can Prepare Your Baby for Infant Care

-When preparing for infant care, it is good to reflect on the difference between the younger and older infants.
+When preparing for infant care, it is good to reflect on the difference between younger and older infants.

 Younger infants below 6 months need familiarity and would benefit from a familiar item from home.
 It will be even better if it was mum’s shirt so that baby can “sense” the closeness of her presence.

 Parents who are ready to trust educarers with openness will be able to ease the child into the centre better.
 Communicate with your child’s educarers if you have concerns about their sleeping and eating patterns.

 Older infants, who already start to recognise caregivers, may need their parents to explain the transition to them in an age-appropriate manner.
-Bringing them to the centre for an orientation and getting to know the educarers will help alleviate fears and anxieties.
+Bringing them to the centre for orientation and getting to know the educarers will help alleviate fears and anxieties.

 By Charlotte Wong, Senior Manager of Kinderland Educare Services.